coltonjohnso/Playstation-Project/README.md

 # Playstation-Project
-Small project I completed from Easy Tutorial's YouTube channel!
+Small project from Easy Tutorial's YouTube channel.
+This project includes a responsive design created with html, css, and a very small amount of vanilla javascript.